 Institutions that perform charitable work in Kentucky must be nonprofit in order to qualify for the exemption.
-The work performed can be either character building, such as in Boy Scout and Girl Scout organizations, or care giving as in nonprofit hospitals.
+The work performed can be providing food and shelter to the needy poor; character building, such as in Boy Scout and Girl Scout organizations; care giving as by nonprofit hospitals; or even improving the natural environment.
 Some very worthwhile nonprofit organizations are not tax exempt because, although they may undertake a few charitable activities throughout each year, their principal activities are centered around promoting the interests and gratifying the wishes of their own members.
 Determinations of eligibility for the purely public charity exemption are often on a case-by-case basis, examining all of the pertinent facts and financial information made available for review by the applicant to the PVA and/or the Department.
+In 2021, the General Assembly passed House Bill 249, which defined a "veteran service organization" (KRS 132.310) and allows them to qualify as an institution of purely public charity if over fifty (50) percent of their income is spent on veterans and charitable causes (KRS 132.212).
+A PVA should seek guidance from the Department when an application is received from a veteran service organization.